Konamiman/Nextor/docs/Nextor_3.0_User_Manual.md

 - Disk emulation mode is always started in DOS 1 mode, and by default in Z80 mode.
 On an MSX turbo R you can start the emulation in R800-ROM mode instead: the recommended way is the `-8` option of `EMUFILE.COM` (see _[3.4.12.
 EMUFILE: the disk emulation mode tool](#3412-emufile-the-disk-emulation-mode-tool)_), which works for both the one-time and persistent variants.
 Alternatively you can keep `GRAPH` and 2 pressed while the computer boots, and when the CAPS LED lights up, release both keys and press 1.
 Note that in MSX-DOS 1 mode the active CPU is not switched when accessing disk drives, which may prevent some storage devices from working properly.

 - All Nextor controllers but the primary one will be disabled when disk emulation mode is entered.
 MSX-DOS kernels (such as the internal floppy disk drive) will not, but you can force them to disable themselves by pressing `SHIFT` while booting; this is useful to free some memory.

+- If your computer is one of those whose built-in software takes over the boot process (see the 7 key in _[2.10.
+Boot keys and the boot menu](#210-boot-keys-and-the-boot-menu)_), use the `-f` option of `EMUFILE.COM` to disable it for the emulation session, or have the 7 key inverted.

 #### 3.9.5.
 How to free some memory